 Most governments have endorsed "polluter pays" and "get tough on polluters" policies, though legislation does not necessarily rely on this principle to find liability and assign responsibility for addressing pollution.
 These policies have resulted in several governments amending their environmental statutes to permit the issuance of administrative penalties, or environmental tickets, for relatively minor events of non-compliance and characterizing events of non-compliance as continuing offences with each day constituting a new offence.
-However, even these "minor" administrative penalties can result in significant payments and may also serve as an aggravating factor in any subsequent prosecution.
 Most jurisdictions provide director and officer liability for certain issues of environmental non-compliance with some requiring an actual environmental harm to impose such liability.

-Government ministries or agencies, such as the Ontario Ministry of the Environment, Conservation and Parks ("MOECP"), can issue orders to persons who have management or control of property (i.e., officers and directors) to investigate, mitigate and/or remediate pollution.
-Director's Orders have been issued under the OEPA, which attribute nofault liability personally to directors and officers of bankrupt corporations.
-In one case, prior to a determination on the merits, the MOECP entered into a settlement agreement with the former directors and officers of the bankrupt corporation who paid approximately C\$4.75 million for remediation costs.
+Government ministries or agencies, such as the Ontario Ministry of the Environment, Conservation and Parks ("MECP"), can issue orders to persons who have management or control of property (e.g., officers and directors) to investigate, mitigate and/or remediate pollution.
+Director's Orders have been issued under the OEPA, which attribute nofault liability to corporations and/or individuals, including to directors and officers personally.
+In one case, prior to a determination on the merits, the MECP entered into a settlement agreement with the former directors and officers of a bankrupt corporation who paid approximately \$4.75 million for remediation costs.
 The extent of liability will be an issue for directors, especially where insolvency of the company is a risk.

-In Ontario, using class proceedings to prosecute environmental torts has also just become harder as the Class Proceedings Act was recently significantly amended to make certification even more difficult than it was before.
+In Ontario, using class proceedings to prosecute environmental torts has also become harder as the Class Proceedings Act was significantly amended a few years ago to make certification even more difficult than it was before.